slimem/raytracing_renderer_cuda/README.md

 6 - Profit

 ## Current state
-The renderer only generates a gradient with vertical black lines at odd pixels along x using one kernel.
+The renderer generates a vertical blue gradient using 1200x600 rays
 ![render](render.jpg)

 ## How to run